andrewscwei/pascal-www/PRIVACY.md

 > Last updated: October 14, 2020

-**Pascal ("the app", "we", or "us") does not share any personal information or data.**
+**Pascal ("the app", "we", or "us") does not collect or share any personal information or data.**

 ## Information Pascal Collects

 None.
-Not even analytical data.
 The best way to protect your data is to not collect any at all.

 ## Information Sharing